Trevor-F83/drum-machine/README.md

   <p align="center">Garett Stephenson</p>

   <h2 align="center">Future Enhancments</h2>
-  <p align="center">Implement Web Audio API and make this a full on sampler with the ability to create your own sounds from scratch.
-It will have a screen with a wave function.
-You will be able to manipulate that wave to create your sounds.
-There will also be pan, gain and other knobs to further customize your sounds.</p>
+  <p align="center">In future iterations of ECHO Sampler, we intend to implement Web Audio API in order to make this a full on sampler with the ability to create your own sounds from scratch.
+It will have a screen with manipulative wave functionality.
+We will add three-band eq, pan, gain, channel eq and other knobs to further customize your sounds.
+There will be touch screen capabilities for tablets and laptops.
+We imagine bringing the touchpad sampler into the new age as well as bringin you loop software for you to build upon.
+To more solidify our position in the sound engineering space and to make ECHO a more user freindly instrument, we intend to work closely with industry leading producers to bring you pre programmed sound packages.
+Stay tuned to see the future of sound engineering and beat production.</p>